-Edinburgh Rugby have bolstered their squad with the capture of Scottish-born lock Sam Thomson.
+Edinburgh Rugby bolster squad with signing of ex-Perpignan lock Sam Thomson

 The 6ft 6in lock, who was born in Edinburgh, returns to the Capital from Sydney-based Warringah Rugby Club - whom Scotland head coach Gregor Townsend represented in the early 1990s - where he has spent the last three years.